 For many seniors, their vision isn’t what it used to be.
 This blurry vision paired with a reduced appetite can lead food to appear boring or unappetizing, however research shows that having a variety of colors on the plate can make food seem more appealing for seniors with diminished vision and appetite.
 For each meal, have several different colors of food on the plate at once for contrast.

 Because age and medications can lead to a diminished sense of smell and taste, seniors often have a hard time tasting and enjoying their food.
 If your elderly relative experiences difficulty detecting flavors, using new or different spices may boost the taste enough for your loved one to enjoy the food.
 Stronger flavors, like curry, red pepper, and cardamom, should be easier for your loved one to detect.

 3. Evaluate Oral Concerns

 As seniors age, their teeth and gums may begin to bother them.
 Likewise, for seniors with dentures, his or her gums may feel uncomfortable because of ill-fitting prosthetics.
 In either case, oral discomfort may be making chewing difficult, causing your loved one not to eat less.
-Regularly going to the dentist may help resolve this issue, but if chewing continues to be a problem, having a 24-hour or hourly caregiver in Tampa serve cooked or pureed vegetables and shredded meat can save your loved one some discomfort and encourage him or her to eat more.
+Regularly going to the dentist may help resolve this issue, but if chewing continues to be a problem, having a 24-hour or hourly caregiver in Clearwater serve cooked or pureed vegetables and shredded meat can save your loved one some discomfort and encourage him or her to eat more.